 If the eligible student or the student’s parent(s) has a primary or home language other than English, or has a disability, the district shall provide effective notice.

-These rights shall be given to either parent unless the district has been provided with specific written evidence that there is a court order, state statute or legally binding document relating to such matters as divorce, separation or custody that specifically revokes these rights.
+These rights shall be given to either parent unless the district has been provided with specific written evidence there is a court order, state statute or legally binding document relating to such matters as divorce, separation or custody that specifically revokes these rights.

 When a student becomes an eligible student, which is defined as a student who has reached 18 years of age or is attending only an institution of postsecondary education and is not enrolled in a secondary school, the rights accorded to, and the consent required of, the parents transfer from the parents to the student.
 Nothing prevents the district from giving students rights in addition to those given to parents.